PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 Instead, PearTags will have to take their own measurements with their own sensors and calculate their locations using their own processors.
-From my literature review, there are three main options for measurements that PearTags could make while maintaining a small form factor tracker without requiring uncommon features such as routers with 8 or more antennas or that implement the IEEE 802.11mc standard:
+From my literature review, there are three main options for measurements that PearTags could make while maintaining a small form factor tracker and without unusual requirements such as nearby routers with 8+ and/or that implement the IEEE 802.11mc standard:

 * Satellite GPS data
 * Cell tower signal strengths
 * Wi-Fi router signal strengths
-* Magnetic compass measurements

 While GPS can be fairly accurate in outdoor locations, it wouldn't work well for PearTags.
 In indoor locations, GPS devices can't connect to as many GPS satellites as they can outdoors, greatly reducing their